Sinnelleos/sinnelleos.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I'm Sinnelleos.
+I'm **Sinnelleos**.
 Or at least, that's the handle I've been using the longest.
 With it, I've met quite a few people through my hobbies.
 But most of them only know who I was on that particular endeavour.
-That fills me with loneliness.
+That fills me with **loneliness**.

 So I decided the best place to stitch together all my masks, is the very stage that made them possible: the whole wide web!

 Here, you will find the recollection of my slow descent into madness as I remember every little corner of the internet I found myself in.
-And most importantly, the people I met there.
+And most importantly, the **people I met there.**

 I'll also be posting my impressions of the books I'm reading, and revisiting some of my favorite anime.